0eufc0smique/0eufc0smique/README.md

 ## Hi !
 I'm a computer science student

 At the beginning of March 2022 i was going through the [Holberton School](https://www.holbertonschool.com/)'s entrance tests, where i had to build a website (first time) from scratch.
 I really had a blast: it felt like the first "real" touch with programming, my first "real" dive into it.
 Tons of ideas grew from there: i started a blog, and a YouTube channel to share my computer science journey.
-See [my blog here](https://jerepe.github.io/my_first_website/) :)
+See [my first website here](https://jerepe.github.io/my_first_website/) :)

 ### My experience:
 20 hours of Python at the start of 2021.
 15 hours of C# at the start of 2022.